the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Seaside Resort, exclusive to Venice Beach.
   - Supply Complex, the Great Merchant's new Great Improvement.
 No longer do Great Administrators and Great Merchants share a Great Improvement.

+- Several new resources.

 - Several new beliefs for more diverse religion customization.

 - Several new ruins bonuses with each ruins effect now being weighted, along with buffs to some of the base scenario's bonuses.

-- Several of the 14 factions in the base scenario have received at least 1 new unit and/or building.
+- Several of the 14 factions in the base scenario have received at least 1 new unique component.
 Again, check the Faction Adjustments.md file for more details.

 - And more is planned for the future; check the ToDoList.md file for some of these things.